3ddy98/Adult-Income-SVC/README.md

-Here’s a sample README for your GitHub repository, highlighting the main functionality of the code:

----

 # Income Classification using Machine Learning

 This repository contains code to classify income level (<=50K or >50K) using various machine learning models, including **Support Vector Machines (SVM)** and **Random Forest Classifier (RFC)**.
 The project demonstrates data preprocessing, feature encoding, model training, and evaluation.